MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 # Using the apply to each action in Microsoft Flow

 Sometimes you need to confirm a condition on each item in an array and then take a particular action if the condition is met.
 Microsoft Flow makes this simple by providing the **apply to each** action that can be used with a *condition*.
 In this walk-through, we'll create a flow that does the following periodically:
 1. Get the last 10 messages in your Office365 Outlook email inbox
 2. Check each of the 10 messages to determine if it unread and has **meet now** in the subject.
 If both conditions are met, the flow will send a push notification to your mobile device, letting you know that you need to attend a meeting.
 3. Mark the email as *read*.

 ### Prerequisites
-To use the **apply to each** action, your flow must provide an array of items.
+- To use the **apply to each** action, your flow must provide an array of items.
+- You will also need to configure connections to Office 365 Outlook and the push notification service.
+-
 ## Use the apply to each action
 After you have signed into the [Microsoft Flow portal](https://flow.microsoft.com),
 1. Select the **My flows** tab and then create a flow from a blank template: